oisintheginger/GE2-2019-2020/README.md

 - https://github.com/skooter500/GE2-2017-Lab-Test
 - https://github.com/skooter500/GE2-Labtest1-2018

+## Week 7 - More wandering + obstacle avoidance

+## Lab
+I added a new behaviour to the repo called ObstacleAvoidance.

+Create a new scene and create a boid that has Wander and ObstacleAvoidance behaviours enabled.
+Create an environment from primitives such as cubes and spheres that the your boid can explore.
+You might have to experiment with the parameters on ObstacleAvoidance to get the boid to explore without colliding.

+## Week 6 - Wandering
+## Lab

+Try [this lab test](https://github.com/skooter500/GE2-Labtest1-2018) from a couple of years ago

 ## Week 5
 ### Learning Outcomes
 - Refactor the code we have been writing to use components